 You can allow customers to create their own accounts in the portal, or only allow those customers you've added.

-To learn more about different access options check out Managing access to your service desk.
+To learn more about different access options, check out Managing access to your service project.

 The customer portal integrates with Atlassian Crowd, Atlassian's single sign-on (SSO) framework.
 For information about integrating with third-party SSO providers check out Single sign-on integration with Jira and Confluence.